Deploy Applications

 Run the following commands on your build machine (laptop, server, or CI runner) to push a local image to your registry namespace.

-1
+1. 1

-Set your registry password
+Set the registry password

-Open Sixfab Registry in Connect.
+Open Sixfab Registry and click Reset Password.
+The password is shown once; copy and store it in a secrets manager.
 Your username is the 6-digit number visible at the top of the Registry page.

-Reset Password issues a new credential.
-The previous password is invalidated.
+Reset Password issues a new registry credential.

 Save the password immediately